-- If used within a Certificate, such as the signatureAlgorithm field of a Certificate or the signature field of a TBSCertificate: - The new Certificate is a Root CA Certificate or Subordinate CA Certificate that is a Cross-Certificate; and, - There is an existing Certificate, issued by the same issuing CA Certificate, using the following encoding for the signature algorithm; and, - The existing Certificate has a serialNumber that is at least 64-bits long; and, - The only differences between the new Certificate and existing Certificate are one of the following: - A new subjectPublicKey within the subjectPublicKeyInfo, using the same algorithm and key size; and/or,
+- bb.• If used within a Certificate, such as the signatureAlgorithm field of a Certificate or the signature field of a TBSCertificate: - a.The new Certificate is a Root CA Certificate or Subordinate CA Certificate that is a Cross-Certificate; and, - b.
+There is an existing Certificate, issued by the same issuing CA Certificate, using the following encoding for the signature algorithm; and, - e.The existing Certificate has a serialNumber that is at least 64-bits long; and, - d.The only differences between the new Certificate and existing Certificate are one of the following: - A new subjectPublicKey within the subjectPublicKeyInfo, using the same algorithm and key size; and/or, - A new serial Number, of the same encoded length as the existing Certificate; and/or

-- A new serialNumber, of the same encoded length as the existing Certificate; and/or - The new Certificate's extKeyUsage extension is present, has at least one key usagespurposes specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key usagespurposes; and/or - The new Certificate's basicConstraints extension has a pathLenConstraint that is zero. - If used within an OCSP response, such as the signatureAlgorithm of a BasicOCSPResponse: - All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an extension extendedKeyUsage extExeyUsage extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage. - If used within a CRL, such as the signatureAlgorithm field of a CertificateList or the signature field of a TBSCertList: - The CRL is referenced by one or more Root CA or Subordinate CA Certificates; and, - The Root CA or Subordinate CA Certificate has issued one or more Certificates using the following encoding for the signature algorithm.
+- The new Certificate's extKeyUsage extension is present, has at least one key purpose specified, and none of the key purposes specified are the id-kp-serverAuth (OID: 1.3.6.1.5.5.7.3.1) or the anyExtendedKeyUsage (OID: 2.5.2937.0) key purposes; and/or - The new Certificate's basicConstraints extension has a pathLenConstraint that is zero. - ce.
+If used within an OCSP response, such as the signatureAlgorithm of a BasicOCSPResponse: - a.- All unexpired, un-revoked Certificates that contain the Public Key of the CA Key Pair and that have the same Subject Name MUST also contain an extKeyUsage extension with the only key usage present being the id-kp-ocspSigning (OID: 1.3.6.1.5.5.7.3.9) key usage. - dd.• If used within a CRL, such as the signatureAlgorithm field of a CertificateList or the signature field of a TBSCertList: - a.The CRL is referenced by one or more Root CA or Subordinate CA Certificates; and, - b.
+The Root CA or Subordinate CA Certificate has issued one or more Certificates using the following encoding for the signature algorithm.